SPARCED/LinResSims/README.md

 ```

 * Verify model compilation via the production of the sbml file (SPARCED.xml) and AMICI-compiled model (SPARCED folder in the main directory).
+* Workflow variables for cell population simulations are specified with the use of a json configuration file, which the user may define for each simulation run.
+This allows the alteration of several key workflow parameters without modification of the simulation script itself.
+By default simulation config files are located in the folder sim_configs/.
+For a detailed overview of the structure and keys of the configuration file, see sim_configs/README.md

 To run simulations, execute the following command: